St Kilda, Scotland: Diet

 This feature of island life came at a price.
 When Henry Brougham visited in 1799 he noted that "the air is infected by a stench almost insupportable – a compound of rotten fish, filth of all sorts and stinking seafowl".
 An excavation of the Taigh an t-Sithiche (the "house of the faeries" – see below) in 1877 by Sands unearthed the remains of gannet, sheep, cattle, and limpets amidst various stone tools.
 The building is between 1,700 and 2,500 years old, which suggests that the St Kildan diet had changed little over the millennia.
 Indeed, the tools were recognised by the St Kildans, who could put names to them as similar devices were still in use.

-Razorbill, Guillemot, and Fulmar eggs were collected before the late 1920s in St Kilda’s islands by their men scaling the cliffs.
+Razorbill, guillemot, and fulmar eggs were collected before the late 1920s in St Kilda's islands by their men scaling the cliffs.
 The eggs were buried in St Kilda peat ash to be eaten through the cold, northern winters.
-The eggs were considered to taste like duck eggs in taste and nourishment.
+The eggs were considered to be similar to duck eggs in taste and nourishment.

 These fowling activities involved considerable skills in climbing, especially on the precipitous sea stacks.
-An important island tradition involved the 'Mistress Stone', a door-shaped opening in the rocks northwest of Ruival over-hanging a gully.
+An important island tradition involved the "Mistress Stone", a door-shaped opening in the rocks northwest of Ruival over-hanging a gully.
 Young men of the island had to undertake a ritual there to prove themselves on the crags and worthy of taking a wife.
 Martin Martin wrote:

 Another important aspect of St Kildan life was the daily "parliament".
 This was a meeting held in the street every morning after prayers and attended by all the adult males during the course of which they would decide upon the day's activities.
 No one led the meeting, and all men had the right to speak.
 According to Steel (1988), "Discussion frequently spread discord, but never in recorded history were feuds so bitter as to bring about a permanent division in the community".
 This notion of a free society influenced Enric Miralles' vision for the new Scottish Parliament Building, opened in October 2004.

 Whatever the privations, the St Kildans were fortunate in some respects, for their isolation spared them some of the evils of life elsewhere.
 Martin noted in 1697 that the citizens seemed "happier than the generality of mankind as being almost the only people in the world who feel the sweetness of true liberty", and in the 19th century their health and well being was contrasted favourably with conditions elsewhere in the Hebrides.
 Theirs was not a utopian society; the islanders had ingenious wooden locks for their property, and financial penalties were exacted for misdemeanours.
 Nonetheless, no resident St Kildan is known to have fought in a war, and in four centuries of history, no serious crime committed by an islander was recorded there.